raspberrypilearning/rock-paper-scissors/en/step_3.md

 --- task ---

-Play the game a few times by clicking Run and making a choice.
+Play the game a few times by clicking **Run** and making a choice.

 --- /task ---

 For now you'll have to work out who won yourself.

-Next you'll add the Python code to work this out.
+Next you'll add the Python code to work this out for you!